 If we consider the employee population of a given company as a holistic system, then when just one connection is broken the whole system is at risk.
 So in working to heal one relationship, we'll eliminate the poison in that particular interaction, and prevent propagation of negativity.
 We'll see kindness replace rightness, listening replace talking, humour replace indignation, and other replace self.

 "At the same time, you have to find the right distance between people.
 Too close, and they overwhelm you, too far and they abandon you.
 How to hold them in the right relation?" — Hanif Kureishi

-This one-day session will explore relationship from a variety of perspectives, drawing on a diverse range of ideas including those found in Clean Language, Toltic wisdom, the human givens, the writing of John Gottman, Janet Lansbury, Arthur Deikman, Augustin Boroughs and others, scripture, storytelling, the Alcoholics Anonymous twelve-step program, Naikan, and improvisation.
-The workshop is wholly interactive, utilising dialog, art, theatre and somatic methods.
+This one-day session will explore relationship from a variety of perspectives, drawing on a diverse range of ideas including those found in toltic wisdom, the human givens, the writing of John Gottman, Janet Lansbury, Arthur Deikman, bell hooks and others, scripture, storytelling, the AA twelve-step program, Naikan, and improvisation.
+The workshop is wholly interactive, utilising dialog, art, theatre and (circumstances allowing) somatic methods.

 By the end of the day you'll be able to assess your relationships in new ways, and have practical methods for actively improving how you interact with others.